-The alteration and mineralization in porphyry copper systems are known to comprise many cubic kilometres of rock and are zoned outward from stocks or dike swarms, which typically comprise several generations of intermediate to felsic porphyry intrusions.
+The alteration and mineralization in porphyry copper systems are known to comprise many cubic kilometers of rock and are zoned outward from stocks or dike swarms, which typically comprise several generations of intermediate to felsic porphyry intrusions.
 Porphyry Cu ± Au ± Mo deposits are centered on the causative intrusions.
 Carbonate wall rocks can host proximal Cu-Au skarns, distal Zn-Pb and/or Au skarns, and, beyond the skarn front, carbonate replacement Cu and/or Zn-Pb-Ag ± Au deposits, and/or sediment-hosted, distal disseminated Au deposits.
-High-sulphidation epithermal deposits may occur in lithocaps above porphyry Cu deposits, where massive sulfide lodes tend to develop in deeper feeder structures and Au ± Ag-rich, disseminated deposits form at shallow levels within the uppermost 500 m or so.
-Intermediate sulphidation epithermal mineralization, chiefly veins, may develop on the peripheries of some lithocaps.
+High-sulfidation epithermal deposits may occur in lithocaps above porphyry Cu deposits, where massive sulfide lodes tend to develop in deeper feeder structures and Au ± Ag-rich, disseminated deposits form at shallow levels within the uppermost 500 m or so.
+Intermediate sulfidation epithermal mineralization, chiefly veins, may develop on the peripheries of some lithocaps.
 The alteration-mineralization in the porphyry Cu deposits is zoned upward from barren, early sodic-calcic through mineralized potassic, chlorite-sericite, and sericitic, to advanced argillic which in part make up the lithocaps and may attain >1 km in thickness if not eroded.
-Low sulphidation state chalcopyrite ± bornite assemblages are characteristic of potassic zones, whereas higher sulphidation-state sulfides are generated progressively upward together with temperature decline and the resultant greater degrees of hydrolytic alteration, culminating in pyrite ± enargite ± covellite in parts of the lithocaps.
-The porphyry Cu mineralization occurs in a distinctive sequence of quartz-bearing veinlets as well as in disseminated form in the altered rock between the veins.
-Magmatic-hydrothermal breccias may form during porphyry intrusion, with some of them containing high-grade mineralization because of their intrinsic permeability.
+Low sulfidation state chalcopyrite ± bornite assemblages are characteristic of potassic zones, whereas higher sulfidation-state sulfides are generated progressively upward together with temperature decline and the resultant greater degrees of hydrolytic alteration, culminating in pyrite ± enargite ± covellite in parts of the lithocaps.
+The porphyry Cu mineralization occurs in a distinctive sequence of guartzbearing veinlets as well as in disseminated form in the altered rock between the veins.
+Magmatichydrothermal breccias may form during porphyry intrusion, with some of them containing high-grade mineralization because of their intrinsic permeability.
 In contrast, most phreatomagmatic breccias, constituting maar-diatreme systems, are poorly mineralized at both the porphyry Cu and lithocap levels, mainly because many of them formed late in the evolution of systems.

 Epithermal gold-silver deposits form in the near-surface environment from hydrothermal systems typically <1.5 km below the Earth's surface (Hedenquist et al., 2000).
-They are commonly found associated with centers of magmatism and volcanism and modern hot-spring deposits and both liquidand vapour-dominated geothermal systems are commonly associated as well.
-Epithermal gold deposits are considered to comprise one of three subtypes (Sillitoe and Hedenquist, 2003): high sulphidation, intermediate sulphidation, and low sulphidation, each denoted by characteristic alteration mineral assemblages, occurrences, textures, and, in some cases, characteristic suites of associated geochemical elements (e.g., Hg, Sb, As, and Tl).
+They are commonly found associated with centers of magmatism and volcanism and modern hot-spring deposits and both liquidand vapor-dominated geothermal systems are commonly associated as well.
+Epithermal gold deposits are considered to comprise one of three subtypes (Sillitoe and Hedenquist, 2003): high sulfidation, intermediate sulfidation, and low sulfidation, each denoted by characteristic alteration mineral assemblages, occurrences, textures, and, in some cases, characteristic suites of associated geochemical elements (e.g., Hg, Sb, As, and Tl).
 Base metals (Cu, Pb, and Zn) and sulfide minerals may also occur in addition to pyrite and native Au or electrum.
-In some epithermal deposits, notably those of the intermediate-sulphidation subtype, base metal sulfides may be present in significant amounts that often show metal zoning which reflects the hydrothermal fluid temperature change with: relatively more Cu nearer the source, an increased Zn component further away, and Mn beyond that.
-If carbonate host rocks are available, CRD's may form as mantos and chimneys that can display similar metal zoning.
+In some epithermal deposits, notably those of the intermediate-sulfidation subtype, base metal sulfides may be present in significant amounts that often show metal zoning which reflects the hydrothermal fluid temperature change with: relatively more Cu nearer the source, an increased Zn component further away, and Mn beyond that.
+If carbonate host rocks are available, CRDs may form as mantos and chimneys that can display similar metal zoning.
 Figure 6-13 is an illustrative cross-section showing known mineralization at Tintic (i.e., historically mined CRD 'ore runs' and fissure veins) relative to a hypothetical porphyry intrusion at depth.
-Also shown is a hypothetical porphyry intrusion closer to surface in the Sunbeam porphyry exploration potential area.
+Also shown is a hypothetical porphyry intrusion closer to surface in the Sunbeam porphyry prospect area.
+Figure 6-14 shows the Tintic Mining District porphyry, skarn and CRD mineralized areas in the context of the porphyry depositional / exploration model.
+Figure 6-15 shows 3D surface features at Tintic combined with a schematic 2D cross-section of the porphyry deposit model illustrating the relationships between types of mineralization on the Project.